enonic/enonic/xp/runtime/workflow.md

     * "checks": PropertySet
       * "com-enonic-app-spellchecker-spellcheck1" : PENDING || REJECTED || APPROVED
       * "com-enonic-app-myapp-check" : PENDING || REJECTED || APPROVED
-* Backward compatibility: If "workflowInfo" is missing from storage, return as READY
+* Backward compatibility: If "workflowInfo" is missing from storage or from parameter, return/set as READY
-* On Content creation, set to IN_PROGRESS

 # Breakdown